 Jocelyne LE SEYEC

-Scientific animation and core facility coordination
+Scientific animation and coordination of core facilities

 Scientific animation, promotion and communication